teckyonAI/Breast_Cancer_AI_Predictor/README.md

-# Breast Cancer Prediction Tool: Early Detection Using Machine Learning
+# Breast Cancer AI Predictor: Early Detection Using Machine Learning

 This project provides a reliable, AI-driven solution for predicting breast cancer.
 By leveraging machine learning, the tool analyzes clinical data and provides quick, accurate predictions, supporting early detection and treatment planning.